|Elliott Sound Products||AN-010|

 Figure 2 - Demonstration Hybrid Pair

-If you look at the circuit closely, and ignore the send buffer (U1x-B), you'll see a modified version of the standard balanced input opamp stage.
+If you look at the circuit closely, and ignore the send buffer (U1Bx), you'll see a modified version of the standard balanced input opamp stage.
 Signal is applied to both opamp inputs when sending a signal to the line.
 Both inputs will be at the same voltage (by adjusting VR1), so there will be no signal from the output.
+The total value of VR1 and R2 will be about 7.25k to achieve balance.
 When a signal is received from the line, only the negative input has that signal present, and it is amplified (by -1) and appears on the output terminal.

 Because the sending impedance is determined to be a particular value to match the cable, the receiving equipment (along with the connecting cable) must have the same impedance.
 If this is done well, there is a minimum of echo returned to the phone line and exchange, and the minimum disruption to long distance calls.
 This is actually an extremely complex topic, and it will not be discussed in any further detail.
 Suffice to say that the CPE (customer premises equipment) needs to be able to satisfy a minimum impedance standard before it's allowed to be connected to the phone system.
 This applies almost everywhere, world-wide.

 Rather than attempt to state the impedance in terms of reactance, resistance or measured impedance, it is measured by a meter called a return loss bridge.
 This gives a reading of the impedance imbalance in dB.
 A perfectly matched impedance has a return loss of infinity, but even as little as 20dB can be surprisingly difficult to achieve in the real world.
-Figure 3 shows the Australian phone impedance as part of a return loss bridge, along with a graph showing the return loss when connected to a mismatched load.
-Remember that the ideal case is a return loss of infinity, but even the relatively small mismatch shown (the artificial line) is sufficient to reduce the return loss dramatically.
+Figure 3 shows the Australian phone impedance as part of a return loss bridge, along with a graph showing the return loss when connected to a (slightly) mismatched load and artificial line.
+Remember that the ideal case is a return loss of infinity, but even a relatively small mismatch is sufficient to reduce the return loss dramatically.
 A good design is expected to be able to meet the requirements with various line lengths - including zero.
 The return loss bridge is shown here with the Australian standard telephone impedance, but any other impedance (including a 600 ohm resistor) can be substituted.

 Figure 3 - Return Loss Bridge & Graph